looker-open-source/gcs-storage-intelligence-block/README.md

 ```

 <div style="text-align: justify; line-height: 1.5;">
 These Derived Tables will be materialized as actual tables within your Looker scratch schema dataset.
-To control the table creation process, both table types will utilize a datagroup parameter: gcs_storage_bucket_attributes_datagroup for the Bucket Attributes and gcs_storage_object_attributes_datagroup for the Object Attributes tables.
+To control the table creation process, both table types will utilize a datagroup parameter: <i>gcs_storage_intelligence_datagroup</i> .

 <br>
-To understand the datagroup value used by Looker, it is essential to understand the datagroup's SQL trigger:
+To understand how this datagroup is utilized by Looker, it is essential to examine its associated SQL trigger:

 </div>

 ```